developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Voice Input

-**When mapping voice input to a field**, the app listens for spoken input when the field gains focus, converts the spoken input to text, and populates the field with the text. **Optionally, use [Data Formatting Input](#dataformatting) to append ENTER or TAB characters** to automatically advance the cursor after the field is populated with acquired data.
+**When mapping voice input to a field**, the app listens for spoken input when the field gains focus, converts the spoken input to text, and populates the field with the text. **Optionally, use [Data Formatting Input](#dataformatting) to append the text with ENTER or TAB characters** to automatically execute the action after the field is populated.

 #### Supported Parameters: